SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

     - [x] Error handling for UI
     - [ ] Content matching by episode, season, show, movie
       - Simkl returns ...
-  - TODO: Show a warning message before user starts syncing for the very first time that their plex library must be perfectly organized and each movie/show/season/episode needs to be recognized by plex as something.
+  - TODO(#4): Show a warning message before user starts syncing for the very first time that their plex library must be perfectly organized and each movie/show/season/episode needs to be recognized by plex as something.
 If the episodes and seasons recognized are erroneous then syncing will be erroneous.
     - eg. if `S01` for some reason is recognised as `S02` in plex, then it will have `S02` episodes status marked.
   - mention the official plex guide?